 All cans are shipped dent free from the cannery.
 We do not ship out dented cans.
 Any can that is received severely dented on the seam or fold of the can is considered damaged and is caused during shipment mishandling.
 Any minor dent elsewhere on the can is not considered damaged because the food is dehydrated and has different guidelines than other canned foods such as wet-pack foods found in the supermarket.

-Pouch Products are available from Rainy Day, Mountain House, Survival Cave, and Survivor Industries.
+Pouch Products are available from Rainy Day, Mountain House and Survivor Industries.
 Rainy Day also offers some 5 lb mylar bags that are "pouches".
 They all use a heavy foil / mylar pouch with or without ziplock openings, and are all date coded.
 2 person and 4 person sizes are most common, there are larger sizes too depending upon the product (read the descriptions to determine sizes).
 We have found that pouch products can usually be eaten well beyond their expiration dates by several years.
-Survival Cave uses buckets to protect their pouches, increasing shelf life to decades.

 These type of square buckets are not airtight (no square lid bucket is airtight from any manufacturer), but the pouches inside are airtight.
-They store sealed food pouches in a durable hard sided container that has the added benefits of being portable, stackable, and keeping the pouches dry and protected.
+These are designed to store sealed food pouches in a durable hard sided container that has the added benefits of being portable, stackable, and keeping the pouches dry and protected.

 Rainy Day uses the 5 gallon Ribbed Bucket (RB) bucket (which is round and airtight) for their Quick & Easy Entree kit which contains sealed mylar pouches.